ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 * Select *Mainland China* as the country
 *Create an account via * Login*
-* After successful registration, add a device via `+`
+* After successfully logging in, add a device via `+`
 * Under *Household Security* select the `MI Control Hub` and follow the instructions

 consequences

-* After successfully integrating the gateway, the 3 points on the top right screen
+* After successfully integrating the gateway, the 3 dots on the top right screen

 and then press *About*